penfoldium/penfoldbot/readme.md

 ### Setup guide
 - Edit the `config.example.json` file in `/src/data/` and rename it to `config.json`
-- Install the required npm packages using `npm install`
+- Install the required npm packages using `npm install --no-optional` (if you have [node-gyp](https://github.com/nodejs/node-gyp) then use `npm install` for better performance)
 - Run the bot by doing one of the following:
     * `node bot` (in the src folder)
     * `node src/bot` (in the git folder)